TritonDataCenter/node-manta/docs/man/msync.md

 NAME
 ----

-muntar - deprecated; create a directory hierarchy from a tar file
+msync - synchronize a directory hierarchy with Manta.

 SYNOPSIS
 --------